algosup/2022-2023-project-5-algorithmics-Team-8/docs/functional.md

 Bazel is a build system that is used to build C++ projects.
 It is similar to CMake, but it is more modern and it is easier to use.
 It is the compiler used with the Google test.

-Bazel allow cross-platform compilation, so it is a good choice for this project since we want to support as many platforms as possible without having to change the code.
+Bazel allows cross-platform compilation, so it is a good choice for this project since we want to support as many platforms as possible without having to change the code.

 ### What is Google Test?